Thursday, January 1, 2026

 The stuff is a nice addition, maybe this tier 4 Pax will come in handy.

 OK, now I can go see Takemura.
 Long long setup, some character exposition.
 My Relic fails the more story missions I do.
+Not a single glitch for the past who knows how many weeks in game that I've been just chasing side jobs.

 Leaving the construction site, there are loot boxes scattered about.
 One has a very useful upgrade for my EMP grenade.
 Is this random?
 Would this always be here?
 Why is so much useful equipment just sitting in odd places, unsecured?